 We congratulate you on your purchase of a MAC PARA paraglider.
-Extensive development work and numerous tests make the Pasha 6 a high performance tandem paraglider with maximum possible safety.
-The Pasha 6 is constructed as for professional as for cross-country flying.
-The Pasha 6 offers very easy inflation and simple ground-handling characteristics by take off, excellent handling in flight and easy landing.
+Extensive development work and numerous tests make the Pasha 4 a high performance biplace paraglider with maximum possible safety.
+The Pasha 4 is constructed for thermal and cross-country flying, and will enable pilots to get maximum enjoyment.
+The Pasha 4 offers very easy inflation and simple ground-handling characteristics by take off, excellent handling in flight and easy landing.
 Please read this manual carefully before you start, this way you will get the most out of your glider, and enjoy many nice flights.
+MAC PARA wish you many pleasant flights with your Pasha 4.